KeunyoungSong/Articles-hashNode/clqped7tm000508ldcma86qbj.md

 > By convention, the name of the setter parameter is value, but you can choose a different name if you prefer.

-### Backing fields﻿
+### Backing fields

-1. Declaration of Fields:
-In Kotlin, it is not allowed to directly declare a field for storing the value of a property.
+1. Declaration of Fields: In Kotlin, it is not allowed to directly declare a field for storing the value of a property.
 Directly declaring a field as shown below is not permitted:

 ```kotlin
 // Directly declaring a field like this is not allowed
 // var counterField: Int = 0 // Error
 ```

-2. Automatic Generation of Backing Fields:
-When a property needs a backing field, Kotlin generates it automatically.
+1. Automatic Generation of Backing Fields: When a property needs a backing field, Kotlin generates it automatically.
 The backing field is responsible for storing the actual value of the property, and it is used when the getter and setter of the property are called.

 ```kotlin
 var counter = 0 // Automatically generated backing field is used
 ```

-3. Reference to Backing Fields:
-Within the property's accessors, the field identifier is used to reference the backing field.
+1. Reference to Backing Fields: Within the property's accessors, the field identifier is used to reference the backing field.
 This allows for additional logic or restrictions on the property's value.

 ```kotlin
 set(value) {
     if (value >= 0)